vinsan/pcpc/README.md

 This method is based on the public StarCluster AMI ami-52a0c53b (Linux Ubuntu) available on us-east-1 AWS region.
 For other information visit the [StarCLuster site page](http://star.mit.edu/cluster/).

 #### How to manually configure a MPI cluster of two istances?
-In this example will be described how to execute a cluster of two t2.micro instances using the AWS WebConsole.
+In this example is described how to execute and manually configure a cluster of two t2.micro instances using the AWS WebConsole.

-1) Create a new key-pair and store it, suppose that the name of the key is _kcluster_.
+1) Create a new key-pair and store it on your local machine, suppose that the name of the key is _kcluster_.
 2) Start two new t2.micro instances using the StarCluster AMI (ami-52a0c53b) and select the _kcluster_ key-pair, additionally rename it as master and slave0.
-Set new rule to open all port 0-65535 from anywhere in the Configure Security Group tab.
+Set a new rule to the default security group that allows to open all TCP ports (0-65535) from anywhere (you can do it in the Configure Security Group tab).
-3) Connect using SSH and execute these commands on the master instance to create a new user pcpc and generate a SSH key:
+3) Connect via SSH and execute these commands on the master instance to create a new user pcpc and generate a SSH key:
 ```
 sudo useradd -s /bin/bash -m -d /home/pcpc -g root pcpc
 sudo mkdir -p /home/pcpc/.ssh